-- Drinking Water Ingestion For this exposure pathway, I evaluated two scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 1.3 liter (L) of tap water per day; and (2) reasonable maximum exposure (RME), which assumes ingestion of 3.3 L of tap water per day. - As discussed above, Mr. Carter's claimed tap water ingestion rates are most consistent with the CTE and RME scenarios. - Dermal and Inhalation Exposures from Showering (HP WTP) For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from a communal showering facility exposure model (ATSDR, 2024a), and based on the plaintiff's stay on-base during hurricane season (I assumed it was HP WTP for Mr. Carter).
-The inhalation concentrations from the shower model were provided by Dr. LaKind and are discussed further in her report (LaKind, 2025).
-Both the CTE and RME exposures from the communal shower facility model are estimated based on a mean daily shower duration of 20 minutes, with a standard deviation (SD) of 5.3 minutes (the SD is the model's default value) (LaKind, 2025).
-As described in Dr. LaKind's report (LaKind, 2025), using these inputs to the communal shower model results in a range of shower durations that includes 30 minutes for 95% of the people being modeled.
-Note that the communal shower model accounts for additional water uses, including for sinks and toilets in the facility.
+- Drinking Water Ingestion For this exposure pathway, because it is not clear that the plaintiff's water ingestion came from only one of the two water treatment systems, I evaluated three scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 1.3 L of tap water per day; (2) reasonable maximum exposure (RME), which assumes ingestion of 3.3 L of tap water per day; and (3) a custom military high-end exposure, which assumes ingestion of 4.7 L per day based on the high-end ingestion rate that Mr. Davis claims.9 - As discussed above, Mr. Davis's claimed tap water ingestion rates are most consistent with the RME and custom military high-end exposure scenarios.
+Although the upper end of Mr. Davis's claimed tap water ingestion rate of 9.5 L/day is likely overly conservative, I did consider the 4.7 L/day ingestion rate in my risk calculations below. - Dermal and Inhalation Exposures from Showering For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from both a communal showering facility exposure model and a residential exposure model (ATSDR, 2024a), and based on the plaintiff's locations of residence during his time at Camp Lejeune (HP and TT WTPs for Mr. Davis).
+The inhalation concentrations from the shower model were provided by Dr. LaKind and are discussed further in her report (LaKind, 2025). - Communal Facility Shower Model (HP WTP) Both the CTE and RME exposures from the communal shower facility model are estimated based on a mean daily shower duration of 20 minutes, with a standard deviation (SD) of 5.3 minutes (the SD is the model's default value) (LaKind, 2025).
+As described in Dr. LaKind's report (LaKind, 2025), using these inputs to the communal shower model results in a 95th percentile shower duration of 30 minutes.
+Note that the communal shower model accounts for additional water uses, including sinks and toilets. - Residential Shower Model (TT WTP) This model estimates average daily dermal and inhalation exposures from showering, assuming a two-person household.
+Two scenarios were modeled: (1) CTE, which assumes both residents take consecutive 7-minute showers in the morning, and (2) RME, which assumes both residents take consecutive 20-minute showers in the morning.
+Note that the residential shower model accounts for additional household water uses, including appliances, sinks, and toilets.